More storms will bring heavy snowfall to Cascades with many powdery days ahead

 Celebrate New Year’s Eve at Alpental from 8 p.m. to 1 a.m. with live music and a torchlight parade by the ski patrol.
 Cost is $20 for bar celebration (ages 21 and over only) with advance payment online through Dec.
 29. Tickets are available at the door.
 Details: http://www.summitatsnoqualmie.com.

-Ring in the New Year at Crystal Mountain Resort with live music from 2 p.m. to 9 p.m. on the Sundeck, a fireworks display in the base area at 9 p.m., followed by a 21-and-over party in the Bullwheel with D.J.
+Ring in the new year at Crystal Mountain Resort with live music from 2 p.m. to 9 p.m. on the Sundeck, a fireworks display in the base area at 9 p.m., followed by a 21-and-over party in the Bullwheel with D.J.
 Christy.
 Details: https://crystalmountainresort.com.

-In the Olympic Peninsula, Hurricane Ridge Ski & Snowboard Area is open Saturday through Jan.
-2. In north-eastern Washington, Loup Loup Ski Bowl opened Monday for daily operations 9 a.m. to 3:45 p.m. through Jan.
-2. Nordic skiing and snowshoeing on Bear Mountain and around the base area is open.
+On the Olympic Peninsula, Hurricane Ridge Ski & Snowboard Area is open Saturday through Jan.
+2. In northeastern Washington, Loup Loup Ski Bowl opened Monday for daily operations 9 a.m. to 3:45 p.m. through Jan.
+2. Nordic skiing and snowshoeing on Bear Mountain and around the base area are open.

-For the non-skiers, the Paradise snow-play area at Mount Rainier National Park is open with soft sliding devices like sleds and discs made of 100 percent plastic allowed.
+For non-skiers, the Paradise snow-play area at Mount Rainier National Park is open with soft sliding devices like sleds and discs made of 100 percent plastic allowed.
 Snowshoeing, snowboarding and cross-country skiing are also allowed.
 Guided ranger snowshoe walks are offered.
-Be sure to check the web site for road closures or delays.
+Check the web site for road closures or delays.
 Details: 360-569-6575 or http://mtrainierguestservices.com.

 The tubing center at the Summit at Snoqualmie is open daily through Sunday from 9 a.m. to 10:15 p.m.

-For nordic skiers, head to Lake Wenatchee State Park; Echo Ridge Nordic Ski Area; Methow Valley; Leavenworth Winter Sports Club; White Pass; Stevens Pass; Summit at Snoqualmie; and Cabin Creek area located just east of Snoqualmie.
+For nordic skiers, head to Lake Wenatchee State Park; Echo Ridge Nordic Ski Area; Methow Valley; Leavenworth Winter Sports Club; White Pass; Stevens Pass; Summit at Snoqualmie; and Cabin Creek area just east of Snoqualmie.

 In Montana, Whitefish Resort is open for the winter season with a 68-inch base and 4 inches new snow with 105 trails open and 12 lifts operating.